timrichardson/Prime-Ubuntu-18.04/README.md

 * This code assumes the nvidia drivers are installed.
 They are installed by the standard Ubuntu module, but if you did the standard 18.04 `prime-select intel`, they are no longer installed in the kernel.
 So do `prime-select nvidia` and reboot.
 Make sure you have the nvidia drivers running before proceeding.

-* Ubuntu 18.04 (might work with other distros if you change some paths)
+* Ubuntu 18.04 (might work with other distros of similar age which are based on the vendor-neutral library approach, if you change some paths)

 * bbswitch (via package bbswitch-dkms)\